 continued from previous

-Staying under the sheets is not an option.
-The heatwave is too brutal for even one layer of cover, and he knows that the mosquito will just wait for the right opportunity when a limb, a forehead or even a pinky is accidentally exposed.
-This is a time to take action, and David has become a master at killing mosquitos.
+He realizes that staying under the sheets is not an option.
+The heatwave is too brutal for even one layer of cover, and he knows that if he stays under the sheets the mosquito will just wait for the right opportunity when a limb, a forehead or even a pinky is accidentally exposed.
+This is a time to take action, to go on the offensive, and David has become a master at killing mosquitos.
 He folds a brown envelope in half and rushes to the bathroom, turning the lights on.
 Sitting on the floor like a Buddha, he waits in silence, as he tunes his eyes and ears to the silence.
 He knows that his blood-thirsty friend will follow him anywhere he goes.
 This plan has been tested over and over, with a 100% success rate.

 He gets up from the floor slowly, holding on tightly to the folded brown envelope.
 He knows that the first hit always has the highest success rate.
 It’s the Pearl Harbor of mosquito wars, the moment when the blood sucker has no idea what’s coming.